rokudev/SceneGraphDeveloperExtensions/documentation/2-Contenthandlers_Guide.md

 of Roku SceneGraph Nodes.

-In order to populate a view, the developer needs to provide the Content Manager with config data to drive that view's Content Getter(s).
+In order to populate a view, the developer needs to provide the Content Manager with config data to drive that view's Content Handler(s).

 # Content Handlers